seaflow-uw/popcycle/README.md

     set.project.location("/path/to/project") # e.g., "~/Cruise.id_project"
     ```

-2. The second step is to set the parameters for the filtration method (notch and width).
-For this example, we are going to set the gating parameters using the latest evt file collected by the instrument (but you choose any evt file).
+2. The second step is to set the parameters for the filtration method, i.e., `notch` (which controls the ratio D/Fsc_small) and `width`(which controls the diameter of the virtual core).
+The value of the `notch` parameter depends on the instrument settings, while the `width` parameter  depends of the particle size range the user wants to focus on.
+For this example, we are going to use to set the `notch` using the latest evt file collected by the instrument (but you choose any evt file you want of course).
+The `width` is  set to 0.2.
 Open an R session and type:

     ```r
-    file.name <- get.latest.evt.with.day() # name of the latest evt file collected
+    # name of the latest evt file collected
+    file.name <- get.latest.evt.with.day()
+    # load evt file
     evt <- readSeaflow(paste(evt.location, file.name, sep='/')) # load the evt file
+    # find the best notch parameter
+    width <- 0.2
-    notch <- best.filter.notch(evt, notch=seq(0.5, 1.5, by=0.1),width=0.2, do.plot=TRUE)
+    notch <- best.filter.notch(evt, notch=seq(0.5, 1.5, by=0.1),width=width, do.plot=TRUE)
+    # to plot the filtration step, use the following function
+    plot.filter.cytogram(evt, notch=notch, width=width)
     ```
-    This function helps you set the best notch (it is not fully tested, so it may not always work...)

-    To plot the filtration step, use the following function

-    `plot.filter.cytogram(evt, notch=notch, width=0.2)`

   Once you are satisfy with the filter parameters, you can filter `evt` to get `opp` by typing:

-    `opp <- filter.notch(evt, notch=notch, width=0.2)`
+    `opp <- filter.notch(evt, notch=notch, width=width)`

     IMPORTANT: To save the filter parameters so the filter parmaters will be apply to all new evt files, you need to call the function:

-    `setFilterParams(notch=notch, width=0.2)`
+    `setFilterParams(notch=notch, width=width)`

 This function saves the parameters in ~/popcycle/params/filter/filter.csv.
 Note that every changes in the filter parameters are automatically saved in the logs (~popcycle/logs/filter/filter.csv).